The extraordinary boundary transition in the 3d O(N) model via conformal bootstrap: The boundary bootstrap

 For the boundary channel, we discuss separately the \emph{longitudinal} component $\phi_N \equiv \sigma$.
 As an O$(N-1)$ singlet, $\sigma$ can acquire an expectation value, hence its boundary fusion rule reads \beq \sigma \sim 1 + \sum_{\wh{S}} \wh{\mathcal{O}}, \eeq where $\wh{S}$ denotes scalar boundary primaries of non-vanishing dimensions, which are also singlets under O$(N-1)$.
 On the other hand, the \emph{transverse} components $\phi_i$ only admit O$(N-1)$ vectors in their boundary OPE, which we denote as $\wh{V}$: \beq \phi_i \sim \sum_{\wh{V}} \wh{\mathcal{O}}_i. \eeq

 Let us look in more detail at the low lying spectrum, starting with the bulk channel.
 All the O$(N)$ models have one relevant operator in the singlet scalar sector, $\epsilon$, which couples to the temperature.
 The leading operators in the vector ($\phi$) and symmetric traceless ($T$) representations are also relevant.
 Precise estimates are available for both the dimensions of these operators and the dimension $\Delta_{\epsilon'}$ of the least irrelevant operator responsible for the leading correction to scaling.
-We report in table~\ref{tab:InputData} the values we use as input in this work.
+We report in table~\ref{tab:InputData} the values we use as input in this work.\footnote{After this work was completed, Ref.~\cite{Hasenbusch2021} appeared with improved Monte Carlo estimates of critical exponents for $N=4, 5$, and $10$.
+We checked that using these new estimates did not change any of the main conclusions of the paper.}

 Let us turn to the boundary channel.
 At the normal fixed point, there are two protected boundary operators, one in the singlet $\wh{S}$ channel and one in the vector $\wh{V}$ channel.
 The former is the \emph{displacement operator} $\textup{D}$, with dimension $\wh{\Delta}_\textup{D}=3$.
 Its existence on any conformal defect is guaranteed~\cite{Burkhardt_1987, Billo:2016cpy}, and a Ward identity enforces its presence in the boundary OPE of all bulk operators with a one-point function.
 Specifically,